seantis/seantis.translators/README.rst

 Seantis Translators
 ===================

-A directory of translators wworking for Zug PD.
+A directory of translators working for Zug PD.

 Build Status
 ------------